-One of the styles Danny teaches is the Chen Pan Ling Style Tai Chi Chuan, which is also known in Taiwan as the “99” Style.
-Below are two videos of Danny demonstrating pieces of the Chen Pan Ling form.
+One of the martial arts style Danny teaches is the Chen Pan Ling Style Tai Chi Chuan, which is also known in Taiwan as the “99” Style.

 Chen Pan-ling created the 99 style Tai Chi Chuan form.
 This style is a combination of the Yang, Chen and Wu styles.
 Although Chen never mentioned them in his Original Tai Chi Chuan Textbook, some see elements of Hsing-Yi and Ba Gua in the 99 style, or “Chen Pan Ling (CPL)” style, as it is known in the West.

 Chen Pan-ling moved to Taichung, Taiwan, after the Communists took over mainland China.
 In Taichung, Master Chen taught his friend Master Wang Shu Jin.